turbot/steampipe-action-check/README.md

 All you need to do is:

-1. Follow the instructions at [GitHub configuration a workflow](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) to enable Github Action in your repository.
+1. Follow the instructions at [GitHub configuration a workflow](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) to enable GitHub Action in your repository.
-2. Set up GitHub secrets (if required)
+2. Set up GitHub secrets (if required).
-3. Follow examples provided in `examples/workflow`
+3. Follow the examples provided in `examples/workflow`, to start with `terraform_compliance.yml`.
-4. (TODO) In the workflow uses the `turbot/steampipe-action`
+4. The workflow `uses` the `turbot/steampipe-action/tfscan`.
-5. Optionally, supply parameters to customize GitHub action behaviors
+5. Optionally, provide parameters to customize GitHub action behaviours.

 ## Usage Examples